clojure-lsp/jsonrpc4clj/README.md

 ### Testing

 A client is in many ways like a server—it also sends and receives requests and notifications and receives responses.
 That is, JSON-RPC is a bi-directional protocol.
 As such, you may be able to use some of jsonrpc4clj's tools to build a mock client for testing.
-See `integration.client` in `clojure-lsp` for one such example.
+See `integration.client` in `clojure-lsp` or `integration.client` in `eca` for one such example.

 You may also find `jsonrpc4clj.server/chan-server` a useful alternative to `stdio-server`.
 This server reads and writes off channels, instead of stdio streams.
 See `jsonrpc4clj.server-test` for many examples of interacting with such a server.